OpenLI-NZ/openli/doc/ProvisionerDoc.md

 * ALU Shim ID -- if you are using OpenLI to convert Alcatel-Lucent intercepts to ETSI-compliant records, this is the value that will be in the intercept-id fields of the packets emitted by the mirror.
+* JMirror ID -- if you are using Juniper Packet Mirroring to feed intercepted traffic into the OpenLI collector(s), any mirrored traffic with an intercept ID that matches this value will be treated as belonging to this OpenLI IP intercept.
 * Static IPs -- if the target has a static IP (range), you can use this parameter to tell OpenLI which IPs belong to the target.

-If you have using User as the target identification method, you will need to ensure that the OpenLI collectors receive a copy of all RADIUS traffic relating to the subscribers whose traffic will be passing that collector.
+If you are using User as the target identification method, you will need to ensure that the OpenLI collectors receive a copy of all RADIUS traffic relating to the subscribers whose traffic will be passing that collector.
 This includes both Authentication AND Accounting messages, as well both the Requests and Responses for both message types.

-If you are using the ALU Shim method, you will still need to provide a RADIUS feed to an OpenLI collector to generate the IRI records but it doesn't necessarily need to be the same collector instance as the one that is receiving the ALU intercept packets.
+If you are using the ALU Shim or JMirror methods, you will still need to provide a RADIUS feed to an OpenLI collector to generate the IRI records but the recipient collector doesn't necessarily need to be the same collector instance as the one that is receiving the mirrored packets.

 ### SIP Servers and RADIUS Servers